James Cunnama: Triathlon career

 Cunnama is also known for standout run performances, including a sub-2:41 marathon at Ironman Hamburg.

 Global Triathlon Network

-Since his retirement from professional triathlon, James Cunnama has become a presenter for the Global Triathlon Network (GTN), a prominent video platform and YouTube channel dedicated to triathlon content.
-He joined GTN in the United Kingdom, where he contributes to features, training insights, reviews, and analysis aimed at both novices and experienced athletes.
+When he retired from professional triathlon, James Cunnama become a presenter for the Global Triathlon Network (GTN), a prominent video platform and YouTube channel dedicated to triathlon content.
+He joined GTN in the United Kingdom, where he contributed to features, training insights, reviews, and analysis aimed at both novices and experienced athletes.

+James left GTN in August 2026 to pursue new ventures.